Furman-University-Editions/Catullus/projects/team-reports/latin331-team-C.md

 ![image](http://www.homermultitext.org/iipsrv?OBJ=IIP,1.0&FIF=/project/homer/pyramidal/deepzoom/fufolio/codbod47/2019a/bod47_89_43r_0.tif&RGN=0.2164,0.6305,0.07714,0.03119&wID=250&CVT=JPEG)
 ![image](http://www.homermultitext.org/iipsrv?OBJ=IIP,1.0&FIF=/project/homer/pyramidal/deepzoom/fufolio/codbod47/2019a/bod47_89_43r_0.tif&RGN=0.1101,0.7263,0.08562,0.03706&wID=250&CVT=JPEG)

-Compare the handwriting in lines 373, 376, and 379.
-Notice the 'nx' in coniunx, the 'ix' in nutrix, and the 'nx' in anxia.
-The way the 'nx' looks in anxia makes it likely that the coniunx in 373 is misspelled, with the scribe actually writing coniurx in the manuscript.
+- Compare the handwriting in lines 373, 376, and 379.
+- Notice the 'nx' in coniunx, the 'ix' in nutrix, and the 'nx' in anxia.
+- The way the 'nx' looks in anxia makes it likely that the coniunx in 373 is misspelled, with the scribe actually writing coniurx in the manuscript.
 Coniunx and nutrix look more similar than coniunx and anxia.
+- We think the scribe might have gotten lazy by the time he got to line 373's coniunx because he blended the n and the x together, making it look like it is an rx.
+- He might have taken a break before writing 379 because the nx is very clear in anxia compared to coniunx.

 ![image](http://www.homermultitext.org/iipsrv?OBJ=IIP,1.0&FIF=/project/homer/pyramidal/deepzoom/fufolio/codbod47/2019a/bod47_89_43r_0.tif&RGN=0.3567,0.6290,0.04599,0.02336&wID=250&CVT=JPEG)

-Handwriting note: When e's occur at the end of the word, they have flourishes
+- Handwriting note: When e's occur at the end of the word, they have flourishes

 ![image](http://www.homermultitext.org/iipsrv?OBJ=IIP,1.0&FIF=/project/homer/pyramidal/deepzoom/fufolio/codbod47/2019a/bod47_89_43r_0.tif&RGN=0.4459,0.1489,0.1566,0.02605&wID=600&CVT=JPEG)

-The scribe used lines to write in stright lines: there are horizontal lines drawn under each line of poetry and vertical lines drawn at the beginning and end of each line.
+- The scribe used lines to write in stright lines
+- there are horizontal lines drawn under each line of poetry and vertical lines drawn at the beginning and end of each line.

 ![image](http://www.homermultitext.org/iipsrv?OBJ=IIP,1.0&FIF=/project/homer/pyramidal/deepzoom/fufolio/codbod47/2019a/bod47_89_43r_0.tif&RGN=0.1042,0.4724,0.4555,0.08721&wID=500&CVT=JPEG)

-The scribe uses a lot of punctuation.
-In particular, he often uses periods, commas, and colons after each line.
+- The scribe uses a lot of punctuation.
+- In particular, he often uses periods, commas, and colons after each line.

 ## Edition